isomerpages/moe-teckgheepri/_active-and-healthy-living/Co Curricular Activities/Sports.md

 #### **Basketball**
 Basketball (Boys and Girls) CCA provides ample opportunities for pupils to learn the fundamental skills of basketball in a fun and engaging way.
 Professional and experienced coaches are employed to coach the pupils.

+<b>Aim :</b>

 <img src="/images/sports1.jpg" style="width:30%;margin-right:15px;" align = "right">

-<b>Aim :</b>
-- To equip students with the basic skills of basketball so that they can engage in lifelong pursuit of playing basketball as a sport.<br>
+- To equip students with the basic skills of basketball so that they <br>can engage in lifelong pursuit of playing basketball as a sport.<br>
 - To provide opportunities for talented pupils to represent the<br> school as a team in Zonal and National Competitions<br>
 - To inculcate the school values of Team Spirit, Graciousness,<br> Perseverance and Self-Discipline.To provide a platform for students<br> to develop their leadership skills.